Karma (Call of Duty player): Evil Geniuses

 Following the switch over to Evil Geniuses, the team hoped to continue the same success.
 Unfortunately, they came up short at their very first event which was the MLG X Games Invitational.
 They took home a disappointing bronze medal.
 Despite the loss, the team was able to bounce back and win the International Playoff at the MLG Championship Anaheim losing only a combined 5 maps the entire event.
 Karma and the rest of the team hoped this would be a sign of more success for them.
 However, at Gfinity 3 the team lost to Team Kaliber in their group stage ensuring they can only have the second seed.
 They were placed in the Championship Bracket against FaZe who they would end up losing to, 3–0.
 The team had their worst placing to date finishing in the 5th-8th category.
 The next event was UMG Dallas but EG would not be attending due to Karma's wife giving birth and him wanting to stay at home with her.
 After Dallas, Karma announced that he was no longer happy with EG and would be leaving.
 After some speculation, it was announced that he was loaned to FaZe Clan for the remainder of the season but would remain on contract with Evil Geniuses.
-He later left Evil Geniuses after he complained on Twitter of being criticized for missing the Electronic Sports League Gamescom tournament for the birth of his daughter.
+He later left Evil Geniuses after he complained on Twitter of being criticized for missing the Electronic Sports League Gamescom tournament for the birth of his daughter with wife Holly Barlow.

-Optic Gaming
+OpTic Gaming

 Damon "Karma" Barlow, joined Optic gaming in 2014, with the roster of, Seth "Scump" Abner, Matthew "Formal" Piper, and Ian "Crimsix" Porter, they became the most dominant team throughout the jetpack era (Call of Duty: Advanced Warfare, Call of Duty: Black Ops 3, and Call of Duty: Infinite Warfare.)
 With the Optic Gaming roster, he won his third world championship.
 He has cemented himself as one of the greatest Call of Duty players of all time.